-Jabra Elite 75t vs. Apple AirPods Pro: which should I buy?
+Jabra Elite 75t vs. Apple AirPods Pro: Which should you buy?

 In this true wireless earbud comparison, we have to give the crown to the Apple AirPods Pro for iPhone owners.
 Nothing compares to Apple’s seamless user experience for those well embedded into the Apple ecosystem.
 The AirPods Pro takes the cake with its sleek design, great sound quality, clear microphone quality, and sound quality.
 While we await measurements of the Elite 75t’s noise cancelling performance, we can confidently say the AirPods Pro remain among the best true wireless earbuds around.

 See also: Best Apple AirPods Pro alternatives

-Alternatives to the Jabra Elite 75 and AirPods Pro
+Alternatives to the Jabra Elite 75t and AirPods Pro

 If neither one of these earbuds appealed to you, don’t worry.
 If you’re someone who wants a great pair of active noise canceling earbuds, check out the Sony WF-1000XM3, which has better ANC performance than the AirPods Pro.
 For audiophiles, the Sennheiser MOMENTUM True Wireless 2 is another alternative, sporting a great sound profile and active noise cancelling.
 Samsung Galaxy smartphone owners should get the Samsung Galaxy Buds Pro: they offer a handful of Samsung Galaxy-exclusive features like Samsung 360 Audio and support for the Samsung Scalable codec.